pluce/tesseract/README.md

 kind: KindOfObject
 name: UniqueNameOfTheObject
 notes: | A description of the Object, can be a long text if you use YAML notation
-todo: An optional TODO field, use in the 'tesseract todos' command
+todo: An optional TODO field, used in the 'tesseract todos' command
 spec:
     # This is the specification of the object, fields will vary depending on object kind
     key: value